niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 1. Generally, LSM-trees are typicall faster for writes whereas B-trees are thought to be faster for reads.Because LSM have to check several different data structures and SSTables at different stages of compaction.
 #### Advantages of LSM-Trees
 1. Write Amplification
+   * Write amplification (WA) is an undesirable phenomenon associated with flash memory and solid-state drives (SSDs) where the actual amount of information physically written to the storage media is a multiple of the logical amount intended to be written.
+   * Because flash memory must be erased before it can be rewritten, with much coarser granularity of the erase operation when compared to the write operation,[a] the process to perform these operations results in moving (or rewriting) user data and metadata more than once.
+Thus, rewriting some data requires an already-used-portion of flash to be read, updated, and written to a new location, together with initially erasing the new location if it was previously used at some point in time.
+Due to the way flash works, much larger portions of flash must be erased and rewritten than actually required by the amount of new data.
+This multiplying effect increases the number of writes required over the life of the SSD, which shortens the time it can operate reliably.
    * A B-tree index must write every data at least twice: once to WAL, once to the tree page itself.
 There's overhead from having to write an entire page at a time.
    * Log-Structured indexes also rewrite data multiple times (compaction, merging of SSTables).
    * Write amplification is of particular concern of SSDs, which can only overwrite blocks a limited number of times before wearing out.